rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * Each set has no ex-or one parent set - a superset.
 * Each set may have any number of child sets - subsets.
 * Any ancestor has more elements than all of its descendants.
-* Each set has a unique rooted path.
+* Each set has a unique rooted path of sets.

 Note that the root set `(r in RS(H))` of a hierarchy `H` is equal to `U(H)`.
-Despite that, the root set of a hierarchy is required as an explicit set.
-That is because it too must have a CE which is no element in any other set in `H`.
+Despite that, the root set of a hierarchy is required as an explicit set since even the root set must have a CE, which can not be an element in another set.
+That is, there must be one element in `U(H)` which is an element only in the hierarchy's root set.

 * `(r == U(H))` is true

 <!-- ======================================================================= -->
-## set of all hierarchies (UH) and forests (UF)
+## set of all hierarchies and forests

 The theoretical **set of all possible hierarchies (UH)** and the theoretical **set of all possible forests (UF)** can be defined as follows: